-ZAKARIA: The occupation destroyed my childhood.
+ZAKARIA: One of my first memories was waking up with bullet wounds at thirteen.
+By fourteen, I was imprisoned.
+The occupation destroyed my childhood.
 Now the theatre is back, allowing us to develop a different narrative.

 JULIANO: It is a venue to join the Palestinian people in their struggle for liberation with poetry, music, theatre, cameras.